Frederick James Gould: Work as a secularist and humanist

-He travelled and toured widely giving talks, notably in the United States and India under Government auspices.
+Gould travelled and toured widely giving talks, notably in the United States and India under Government auspices.
 His work included writings and lectures on ethical topics, and he became noted for his insistence that secular education should draw on a wide range of moral examples, including those from the Bible, Shakespeare, and biographies.
 He worked to promote non-theological moral instruction.
 He wrote many books and pamphlets covering a wide range of subjects, including religious history, Biblical criticism and educational methods.
 He wrote The Life-Story of a Humanist (1923), as well as a biography of Auguste Comte.
 In later years he lived in Ealing, London.